 5. Review lead data and refine

 Regularly review key metrics such as conversion rates, MQL to SQL ratios, and customer acquisition costs (CAC).
-Use insights from performance metrics to refine your lead scoring process, qualification questions, and overall approach.
+Most tracking and attribution software can generate insights from performance metrics which you can use to refine your lead scoring process, qualification questions, and overall approach.

 Maximize Your Lead Generation Success